Farlingaye High School – Curriculum Statement

 The principles that underpin the development and delivery of the curriculum are as follow:

 - All students at Farlingaye will have access to a full range of subjects and educational/developmental experiences.
-Our aspiration is a barrier-free curriculum
+Our aspiration is a curriculum that allows learning for all

-- Delivery models will be based on students’ needs, knowledge and previous educational experiences
+- The way we teach will be based on students’ needs, knowledge and previous educational experiences

 - All courses will be appropriately challenging in their content, delivery and assessment